 Great adventures require great staging, and Kalaloch Lodge provides an amenity-rich home base for exploring the rugged beauty of Olympic National Park.
 From the wave-kissed coastline just steps outside your door to the mists of nearby Hoh rainforest; from the tasting rooms of Port Angeles to the snow-capped sentinels of Hurricane Ridge, the sweep of nature's grandeur can always be felt at Kalaloch Lodge, where unforgettable adventures are always within reach.

 As the only coastal lodge along the 73-mile stretch of Olympic National Park, Kalaloch Lodge offers the unique opportunity to explore both land and sea.
-Perched on a bluff where Kalaloch Creek flows gracefully into the tidal zone of the Olympic Coast National Marine Sanctuary, the Lodge is your ideal place from which to set out on all your activities, whether beachcombing, whale watching, clamming, bike touring, hiking, fishing, boating, or anything else that strikes your fancy and excites your sense of wonder.
+Perched on a bluff where Kalaloch Creek flows gracefully into the tidal zone of the Olympic Coast National Marine Sanctuary, the Lodge is your ideal place from which to set out on all your activities, whether beachcombing, whale watching, bike touring, hiking, fishing, boating, or anything else that strikes your fancy and excites your sense of wonder.